The Planet Jupiter is the LARGEST PLANET in our Solar System. Jupiter has at least 63 moons and they include: Europa, Io, Callisto and Ganymede.

 * Number of Moons: 63 moons have been identified Ganymede is the largest moon – it is bigger than both Mercury and Pluto

 The Italian scientist, Galileo Galilei was the first astronomer to view Jupiter through a telescope.
-While viewing Jupiter, he observed four satellites orbiting the planet, which lent credence to the Copernican theory that the Earth and other planets revolve around the Sun.
+While viewing Jupiter in January 1610, he observed four satellites orbiting the planet, which lent credence to the Copernican theory that the Earth and other planets revolve around the Sun.
 Previously, many people held to the belief, developed by 2nd century astronomer, Ptolemy, that everything revolved around the Earth.
 Galileo’s discovery was a major step forward for astronomy.
 Jupiter’s satellites are mostly named for his mythological lovers.

 These discoveries have been possible by a new generation of electronic cameras that can scan wide areas of the sky and detect dim objects, making them very efficient tools to search for small moons.